Stored Procedures

 - Perform data modifications (INSERT, UPDATE, DELETE)

-- Control transaction flow (COMMIT, ROLLBACK)
+- Control transaction flow implicitly or through SQL bindings

 Syntax

-CREATE PROCEDURE procedure_name(parameter_list)
+CREATE [OR REPLACE] PROCEDURE procedure_name(parameter_list)

-LANGUAGE backend AS 'procedure_body';
+LANGUAGE backend AS $$

 Parameters

-Procedures support the same parameter types as functions:
+Procedures support the following parameter modes:

 Supported Backends